cugos/qgisworkshop_org/docs/source/workshop/python_in_qgis_tutorial.rst

              ...
              # output truncated for demonstration

 The pile of text printed out in the shell is hard to navigate.
 Above is an example of some of the attributes you might see.
-It's probably better to use the API above.
+It's probably better to use the API link above.

 Method 2
 **********